 AI control plane

-A layered map from business brain to knowledge network, model routes, agent fleet, governance, and operations cockpit.
+A layered map from source truth to knowledge network, model routes, agent operations, governance, and operations cockpit.

 - Govern